 Regulation

-Details of the three sections of the examination, and guidance, may be found in the MFOM Part 2 examination regulations, which are published separately (see link below).
+Details of the sections of the examination, and guidance, may be found in the MFOM Part 2 examination regulations, which are published separately (see link below).

 A4 – A6.